Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that replaces A and c with Z and e
+created a script that removes cC from input